 Tsunami debris began arriving on U.S. shores in the winter of 2011-2012 and has continued washing ashore in a scattered fashion ever since, mixing in with chronic marine debris.
 This pattern will likely continue.
 Beachgoers may notice an increase in debris on beaches, in addition to marine debris that normally washes up, depending on where ocean currents carry it.

-- The MDP is partnering with the CA Ocean Protection Council on updating the CA Ocean Litter Strategy
+- The MDP is partnering with the CA Ocean Protection Council on updating the CA Ocean Litter Strategy.
+Public comment on the draft Strategy is open until February 23, 2018.

 - California Coastal Commission Adopt-A-Beach Program